-Dr Lucia Marucci, (Lecturer in Engineering Mathematics), Analysis of complex systems; bifurcation theory; non-linear dynamics; synthetic biology; systems biology.
+Dr Lucia Marucci, (Senior Lecturer in Systems and Synthetic Biology), Analysis of complex systems; bifurcation theory; non-linear dynamics; synthetic biology; systems biology.

 Dr Naoki Masuda, (Senior Lecturer in Engineering Mathematics), Complex systems; computational neuroscience; evolutionary game theory; mathematical biology; network science.

-Professor Jonathan Rossiter, (Professor in Robotics), Human-machine interaction; medical data analysis; smart materials; soft robotics.
+Professor Jonathan Rossiter, (Professor of Robotics), Human-machine interaction; medical data analysis; smart materials; soft robotics.

-Dr Raul Santos-Rodriguez, (Lecturer in Data Science/Intelligent Systems), Data sciences; machine learning; signal processing.
+Dr Raul Santos-Rodriguez, (Senior Lecturer in Data Science and Intelligent Systems), Data sciences; machine learning; signal processing.

 Dr Filippo Simini, (Lecturer in Transport and Mobility Modelling), Complex systems and complex networks; ecological modelling; human mobility; statistical physics.

 Dr Robert Szalai, (Lecturer), Delay differential equations; invariant manifolds in piecewise-smooth systems; machine tool vibrations; mechanics of mammalian hearing; nonlinear dynamics.